 CLASS PARTICIPATION: Some class periods have short written assignments to be completed in small group discussion.
-These are graded for effort and comprise 5% of the final grade (15 points out of 300 possible).
-Any student with an excused absence for a class day that has a written assignment is responsible for those lost points and should make them up in other ways.
+These are graded for effort and comprise 5% of the final grade.
+Make-up policy: Any student with an excused absence for a day with a written group participation assignment is nevertheless responsible for those lost points and should make them up in other ways.
 One way is by submitting thoughtful written questions (by email) for Extra Credit.
 This option is available to every student.
-A maximum of 1 point per week may be earned this way, with a cap of 10 points for the entire semester.
+A maximum of 1 point per week may be earned, with a cap of 10 points for the entire semester.

-REQUIRED READINGS: There is ONE required textbooks available for purchase:
+REQUIRED READINGS: There is ONE required textbook available for purchase:

-Smith, Michael E. The Aztecs 2003 (revised) edition only ON RESERVE

-All other assigned readings are available as pdf files on the e-learning website.
-Assigned readings should be done each week.
+Smith, Michael E. The Aztecs 2003 (revised, 2nd) edition only ON RESERVEAll other required readings are available as pdf files on the e-learning website.
+Alternatively, they may be purchased as a packet at OBT on 13th St, but watch for updates on the e-learning site.
+Assigned readings should be done each week to keep up.
 It is useful to bring handouts (e.g., maps) and project assignments to class.
-Smith (2003) is the best available textbook, but his order of presentation does not match the lectures, so carefully watch the assigned page numbers.
-The professor does not use the textbook as the source for her lectures; the textbook provides supplementary information beyond the lecture topics.
-The lectures provide a great deal of information not found in the textbook and may disagree with the textbook.
+Smith (2003) is the best available textbook, but his order of presentation does not match the lectures, so carefully note the assigned page numbers.
+The professor does not use the textbook as the source for her lectures; it provides supplementary information beyond the lecture topics.
+The lectures provide a great deal of information not found in the textbook and may contradict the textbook.

 EXAMS: Your grade in this class is based primarily on your mastery of the course material as demonstrated on the exams, which cover lectures, readings, and visual information from slides and maps.
 There are 4 exams given during the semester.
 Each one is 60 points, each worth 20% of your final grade (total 80%).
 Exams are machine-scored and are not returned; a key is posted.
-All students seeking to improve their subsequent exam score should meet with the TA or Professor to go over the exam taken; if you don't, the instructor assumes you are satisfied with a poor grade.
-Missed exams may be made up only if you have a valid excuse for an involuntary absence during the scheduled exam period AND if you (or someone on your behalf) inform the Professor or the TA before the exam begins that you have a valid excuse.
+All students seeking to improve their subsequent exam score are expected to meet with the TA or Professor to go over the exam taken; if you don't, the instructor assumes you are satisfied with a poor grade.
+Make-up Policy: Missed exams may be made up only if you have a valid excuse for an involuntary absence (e.g., documented illness, religious holiday) during the scheduled exam period AND if you (or someone on your behalf) inform the Professor or the TA before the exam begins that you have a valid excuse.
 Missed exams should be made up within one week of the original exam period at the instructor's convenience.
 See exam rules on the E-Learning site for hints about studying and taking the exams.

 PROJECTS: Three short writing projects (15 points each) make up 15% of the final grade (5% each).
-The assignments and most supplementary materials are on E-learning.
+The assignments and most supplementary materials are on E-Learning.
 This is an unusual opportunity to examine 16th century documentary sources.
-The projects constitute a "research-based" form of learning whereby you discover information yourself instead of copying someone else's work.
+The projects constitute a "research-based" form of learning whereby you discover information yourself instead of reading someone else's analysis.
 In each case, you will take on an elite occupational role in Aztec society (a fortune-teller, a teacher, a tax-collector), requiring you to interpret documents and communicate aspects of the indigenous culture.
-See the E-learning website for a list of the requirements and expectations for each project.
-Late projects quickly lose points.
+See the E-Learning website for a list of the requirements and expectations for each project.
+Make-up Policy: Late projects quickly lose points-1 for every day that lapses until the project is received by the professor.
 Certain additional extra credit opportunities may be available at the end of the semester that are open only to students who complete all three projects in a timely manner.